 Bayesian statistics is controversial amongst frequentists, sometimes for purely terminological reasons, and sometimes for profound philosophical ones.

 I’m going to ignore that, because sometimes it is practical to use Bayesian statistics.
-Even for frequentists it is sometimes refreshing to move your effort from deriving frequentist estimators for intractable models, to just using the damn Bayesian ones, which might just work.
+Even for frequentists it is sometimes refreshing to move your effort from deriving frequentist estimators for intractable models, to just using the damn Bayesian ones, which fail in different and interesting ways than you are used to.

 Anyway, you can avoid learning a lot of tedious frequentist machinery by starting with a prior belief that your model isn’t too pathological for a Bayesian MCMC sampler and proceeding accordingly.
 (You might, of course, need to prove some horrible Bayesian MCMC convergence results instead) If it works and you are feeling fancy you might then justify your method on frequentist grounds, but then you are wiping out one interesting source of after-dinner argument.